Ponkunnam: Road

 There is one KSRTC Bus stand and one private bus stand.
-Daily, there are many buses to Kottayam, Changanassery, Kochi, Thiruvananthapuram, Thrissur, Kozhikode, Bangalore and also to the nearest towns: Kanjirappally, Erumely etc.
+Daily, there are many buses to Kottayam, Changanassery, Ernakulam, Thiruvananthapuram, Thrissur, Kozhikode, Bangalore and also to the nearest towns: Kanjirappally, Erumely etc.

 KSRTC operates a chain service to Pala.
 KSRTC also operates a chain service from Kottayam to Kumily via Ponkunnam.

 Railway

 The nearest railway stations are Kottayam (33 km) and Changanassery (38 km).

 Air

 The nearest airport is Cochin International Airport, Kochi (94 km).